ejmastnak/ejmastnak.com/content/tutorials/vim-latex/luasnip.md

 <!-- https://github.com/L3MON4D3/LuaSnip/issues/511 -->

-We've barely scratched the surface of what LuaSnip can do.
-Using three nodes called *function nodes*, *dynamic nodes*, and *snippet nodes*, you can create nodes that call custom Lua functions and even recursively return other nodes, which opens up a world of possibilities.
-This section explains, cookbook-style, how to port an UltiSnips feature called the *visual placeholder* to LuaSnip.
+This section explains, cookbook-style, how to implement an UltiSnips feature called the *visual placeholder* using LuaSnip.

 The visual placeholder lets you use text selected in Vim's visual mode inside the content of a snippet body.
 A typical **use case** is to quickly surround existing text with a snippet (e.g. to surround a word with quotation marks, surround a paragraph in a LaTeX environment, etc.).